-In addition to the fuel, the Dow TRIGA reactor facility has a AmBe source used for the start --up channel of the reactor, a Cs-137 source and several small button sources used for equipment checks.
+In addition to the fuel, the Dow TRIGA reactor facility has a AmBe source used for the start -up channel of the reactor, a Cs-137 source and several small button sources used for equipment checks.
+Sources are located in locked areas of the facility.